-Chief of Staff Sean Fitzgerald, Legislative Director Nicole Stephens, Legislative Aide Jacob Blanton, Chief Counsel & Research Director Kevin Larivee, Deputy Legal Counsel Alicia Scahill, Research Analyst Anthony Sacco and Scheduler Karin Wall make up Rep. Kaufman’s staff.
-Sean, Ben, and Kristin are the primary contacts for the district, while Kevin, Alicia, Anthony and Karin staff the Committee on Revenue, which Rep. Kaufman chairs.
+Chief of Staff Sean Fitzgerald, Legislative Director Nicole Stephens, Legislative Aide Brad Mullen, Chief Counsel & Research Director Alicia Scahill, Deputy Legal Counsel Jacob Blanton, Senior Research Analyst Anthony Sacco and Scheduler Karin Wall make up Rep. Kaufman’s staff.
+Sean, Nicole, and Brad are the primary contacts for the district, while Alicia, Jacob, Anthony and Karin staff the Committee on Revenue, which Rep. Kaufman chairs.

 Sean Fitzgerald, Chief of Staff, was previously Senator Charlie Shannon’s Chief of Staff, and before that worked as the Communications Director for Somerville Mayor Dorothy Kelly Gay.
 Over the past 20 years, he has also served as a campaign manager, statewide field & finance director, and media & message development strategist.
 Sean holds a Bachelor’s Degree in Political Science from Northeastern University and resides in Somerville.
 He enjoys running, hiking, and spending time with his wife and two children.
 You can email Sean at firstname.lastname@example.org.